Conflict Avoidance in Social Navigation -- a Survey: Abstract

 \section{Abstract}

-With the approaching goal of having robots collaborate in shared human-robot environments, navigation in this context becomes both crucial and desirable.
-Recent developments in robotics have encountered and tackled some of the challenges of navigating in mixed human-robot environments, and in recent years we observe a surge of related work that specifically targets the question of how to handle conflicts between agents in social navigation.
-These contributions offer models, algorithms, and evaluation metrics, however as this research area is inherently interdisciplinary, many of the relevant papers are not comparable and there is no standard vocabulary between the researchers.
-The main goal of this survey is to bridge this gap by proposing such a common language, using it to survey existing work, and highlighting open problems.
-It starts by defining a conflict in social navigation, and offers a detailed taxonomy of its components.
-This survey then maps existing work while discussing papers using the framing of the proposed taxonomy.
-Finally, this paper propose some future directions and problems that are currently in the frontier of social navigation to help focus research efforts.
+A major goal in robotics is to enable intelligent mobile robots to operate smoothly in shared human-robot environments.
+One of the most fundamental capabilities in service of this goal is competent navigation in this ``social" context.
+As a result, there has been a recent surge of research on social navigation; and especially as it relates to the handling of conflicts between agents during social navigation.
+These developments introduce a variety of models and algorithms, however as this research area is inherently interdisciplinary, many of the relevant papers are not comparable and there is no shared standard vocabulary.
+This survey aims to bridge this gap by introducing such a common language, using it to survey existing work, and highlighting open problems.
+It starts by defining the boundaries of this survey to a limited, yet highly common type of social navigation -- conflict avoidance.
+Within this proposed scope, this survey introduces a detailed taxonomy of the conflict avoidance components.
+This survey then maps existing work into this taxonomy, while discussing papers using its framing.
+Finally, this paper proposes some future research directions and open problems that are currently on the frontier of social navigation to aid ongoing and future research.